-However, plain eggs are exactly very enticing so instead you could make egg salad crackers for a snack.
-Mash up one or two eggs with a fork, add a small amount of low fat mayo or greek yogurt and season with salt, pepper, a little garlic and paprika.
+However, plain eggs are exactly very enticing so instead, you could make egg salad crackers for a snack.
+Mash up one or two eggs with a fork, add a small amount of low-fat mayo or Greek yogurt, and season with salt, pepper, a little garlic, and paprika.
 Choose a low sodium cracker, preferably a high-protein option like flax.

 If you don’t like eggs you could also do this same snack idea with tuna.

-No Bake Oatmeal Bites
+No-Bake Oatmeal Bites

 This snack doesn’t require as much as you would think.
 Not to mention you can make a large batch to freeze, taking them out as you need them.
 These are a way better alternative to most protein bars sold in stores and you have the option of deciding what you want in them.
-All you need is oats, peanut or nut butter, dark mini chocolate chips, dried cranberries and some honey.
+All you need is oats, peanut or nut butter, dark mini chocolate chips, dried cranberries, and some honey.

-Combine 2 tablespoon of the peanut/nut butter with 3 ½ tablespoons of oats and a small amount of honey to sweet.
-Add in a couple pinches of the chips and cranberries, mixing everything well.
+Combine 2 tablespoons of the peanut/nut butter with 3 ½ tablespoons of oats and a small amount of honey to sweet.
+Add in a couple of pinches of the chips and cranberries, mixing everything well.
 Then use a spoon to roll the mix into small balls, which you’ll then chill in the fridge to set.

 You can easily make a bigger batch, or go on your own recipe.
-There really isn’t anyway you can mess these up so feel free to try out different ideas or ingredients.
+There really isn’t any way you can mess these up so feel free to try out different ideas or ingredients.